guettli/Microsoft-365-vs-Google-Workspace/README.md

 The video calls in Google (in Chromium) need much less resources.

+# Native Teams Client consumes CPU, altough I do nothing

+I rebooted my machine two days ago.
+Since then I have not used the native teams client once.

+Via the linux command `top` and then "T" I can see which process used the most CPU.
+There are several teams processes on the top of this list.

+Now I know why my laptop battery gets empty so soon.

+This CPU usage is much to much.
+This burns the planet, wastes energy and money.

+Google Workspace has no native client, which means that the solution from Google does not waste resources.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.